 Field Description Basic Information SSO Server Name Specify the name of the SSO server.
 You can use a string of alphanumeric characters, special characters such as the underscore () or the period (.), and spaces.
 The maximum length is 40 characters.
 Description Enter a meaningful description for the SSO server.
-Metadata URL Enter the URL from where the application metadata needs to be downloaded.
+Metadata File Click Browse to navigate to the file location in your local system and select the SSO server metadata XML file to upload.
+NOTE : Starting in CSO Release 6.3.0, you can either import the SSO server metadata XML file directly into CSO or provide the metadata URL.
+Metadata URL Enter the URL from where the SSO server metadata needs to be downloaded.
+If you uploaded a metadata file, the URL is automatically generated.

-Field Description User Identification Specify how a user is identified from the SAML assertion: Name ID: The user is identified from the Name ID field that is present in the subject of the SAML assertion.
+Field De escription • • • • pecify how a user is identified from the SAML assertion: Name ID: The user is identified from the Name ID field that is present in the subject of the SAML assertion.
 SAML attribute: The user is identified from the fixed value attribute.
 SAML Attribute Name: Enter the name of the SAML attribute (such as username, e-mail, or any other parameter) that must be used for user identification.
 Do not use special characters.
 Ensure to use the same attribute name on the identity provider configuration.
-NOTE : If you are using Microsoft Azure as the IdP, we recommend that you use the SAML attribute for user identification.
-Tenant users might face authentication issues if you configure Name ID as the user identification attribute.
+IOTE: If you are using Microsoft Azure as the IdP, we recommend that you use the SAML attribute for user identification.
+Tenant users might face authentication sues if you configure Name ID as the user identification attribute.